milesperry81/AZMLND-Project-3/README.md

 ## Dataset

 ### Overview
-*TODO*: Explain about the data you are using and where you got it from.

 For this experiment I will be using Azure AutoML to make predictions regarding the likelihood of a death event based on a patient's features as found in the Heart Failure Prediction dataset on Kaggle. https://www.kaggle.com/andrewmvd/heart-failure-clinical-data

 ### Task
-*TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.

 Features and target (DEATH_EVENT) of the Heart Failure Prediction data set are: